aminsakka/java11/README.md

 I Want to get greeting message from the server as a Json object (route : /v2/hello)

-### User Story 4 :
+### User Story 3 :
 As a Java 11 HelloServer user

-I Want to get greeting message from the server as a Json object (route : /v1/hello)
+I Want to check "content-type" and "server" header (route : /v2/hello)

 ### User Story 5 :
 As a Java 11 HelloServer user

-I Want to get greeting message from the server as a Json object (route : /v1/hello)
+I Want to get personalized greeting message from the server (route : /v3/hello/my-name)